aspose-total/Aspose.Total-Products/total/en/python-net/conversion/oft-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OFT to DOTX?</h2>

+The OFT format is a file format used by Microsoft Outlook to store email templates.
+It is a text-based format that stores the content of an email message, including the subject, body, and attachments.
+The DOTX format is a Microsoft Word template file format that is used to store document templates.
+It is a binary file format that stores the content of a document, including the text, images, and formatting.
+Converting OFT to DOTX allows users to create documents from email templates, which can be used to quickly create documents with the same formatting and content.

-For a Python developer, who is trying to add a OFT to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOTX format.
+<h2>How Aspose.Total Helps for OFT to DOTX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to automate the conversion process from OFT to DOTX using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word DOTX format.
+This makes it easy for Python developers to add a OFT to DOTX conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}